cocreators-ee/apity/README.md

   status,
   // Boolean, whether the request was successful or not ok,
-  // Typed object for a successfull request.
+  // Typed object for a successful request.
 Built from the OpenAPI spec data,
 }
 ```